linode/docs/docs/websites/cms/high-availability-wordpress.md

     >
     >     chmod 755 /var/www/example.com/public_html/

 6. Once the WordPress installation steps have been completed, copy the configurations to your second Linode.
-Replace x.x.x.x with the second Linode's IP address.
+Replace "x.x.x.x" with the second Linode's IP address:

         rsync -r /var/www/* x.x.x.x:/var/www/.

-7. Log in to the second Linode and restart Apache.
+7. Log in to the second Linode and restart Apache:

         sudo service apache2 restart